gurmeharsomal/media-screening-tool/README.md

 #### Core Assumption

-The system assumes that relevant biographical information, if it exists, is available in publicly accessible authoritative sources (government filings, professional networks, reputable news archives).
+The system will assume that relevant biographical information, if it exists, is available in publicly accessible authoritative sources (government filings, professional networks, reputable news archives).
 Private or restricted information is explicitly out of scope.

 #### Core Processing Flow